Maple Vinaigrette (Easy and Delicious)

 This vinaigrette calls for just a few simple ingredients that you probably have in your pantry.
 I like to use extra virgin olive oil and apple cider vinegar, but you can substitute any type of oil or vinegar you prefer.

-A white plate full of salad with walnuts sprinkled on top.
+Salad with maple vinaigrette and walnuts sprinkled on top.

 Pure maple syrup adds a complex sweetness to this vinaigrette.
 Be sure to use real maple syrup as opposed to maple flavored table syrup.

-Maple syrup and Dijon mustard act as emulsifiers in this recipe and help thicken the dressing nicely.
+Dijon mustard acts as an emulsifier in this recipe and helps thicken the dressing nicely.
 The velvety consistency of this dressing coats the salad greens perfectly.

 How to Make Maple Vinaigrette